openstack/ceilometer/doc/source/measurements.rst

 3. If you have any hesitation, come and ask in #openstack-metering

-User-defined sample metadata (nova only)
+User-defined sample metadata for Nova
 =========================================

 Users are allowed to add additional metadata to samples of nova meter.